 The aquaculture industry has focused on having responsibly sourced feed and ingredients and examining the use of fish oil and fishmeal, said Kauffman Johnson.
 “If fish oil is a limited resource, how do we fill the gap of a growing aquaculture industry and restore the omega-3s that come from the fish oil?”

-An additional consideration is to provide an ingredient in a sustainable manner, she said.
+An additional consideration is providing an ingredient in a sustainable manner, she said.
 “When we started this business around making algae products, one of the very fundamental parts of that was [providing] the sustainable alternative or a sustainable ingredient.”

 “The partnership with BioMar has been successful because we both have some of the same core value around sustainability, which helps when you’re trying to find partners to bring these kinds of new ingredients to market,” she added.